Troubleshooting and FAQ

 Tip

-The openssl s_client command can be very useful for troubleshooting network issues.
+The openssl s_client command is useful for troubleshooting network issues.
 For example:

 openssl s_client -connect <dg>:8443 -cert client.pem -key pkey.pem -CAfile root.crt